g3w-suite/g3w-suite-documentation/g3wsuite_editing.md

 ![](images/manual/editing_form_relations.png)

-Clicking on it the form switch in a session dedicated to the edit of the relationated table where it will be possible: * **create and add a new records** related to the edited feature
+In this macro tab it will be possible to:
+ * **create and add a new records** related to the edited feature
  * **associate an existing records** (linked to other features or orphan) to the edited feature
  * **modify the records** currently associated with the edited feature